 IdentityRites came into being after the National Apology for Forced Adoptions in March 2013.
-It is a peer support and advocacy group for Adoptees from the Forced Adoption era, based in Adelaide, South Australia
+It is an issue-based action and peer support group for Adoptees from the Forced Adoption era, based in Adelaide, South Australia.

 Many of us have problems sustaining lasting relationships.
 The impacts of adoption appear to be more obvious as we get older.
 Life events such as the death of one or other of our adoptive parents have given some members the freedom to explore their own stories when they no longer feel obligated to the family who adopted them.
 Some have found their birth families, others have not; finding or not finding your family can result in enormous new experiences of loss and grief.